-Stocks get Pfizer vaccine boost, Target tops earnings
+Boeing, Pfizer give Dow boost, oil ticks higher

 |TJX

-Lowe's, which competes with Home Depot in the home improvement space, is slated to report earnings before the market opens.
-Traders will be looking for earnings of $1.99 a share on $21.25 billion in revenue, up 22.2% year-over-year.

-Target shares rose 1.7% after the Walmart competitor said it earned $2.79 a share on $22.34 billion in sales, compared to analysts' expectations of $1.60 on $20.93 billion in sales in its most recent quarter.

-TJX Co. is also set to release its latest earnings report, with investors looking for the discount retailer to earn 40 cents a share on $9.36 billion in sales.
+TJX Co. also moved higher after the discount retailer earned 71 cents a share on $10.12 billion in revenue.
+Traders expected TJX to earn 40 cents a share on $9.36 billion in sales.

 |Ticker